rtCamp/Frappe-Manager/docs/commands/delete.md

 **Options**:

 * `--all-sites`: Required to delete a bench that serves more than one site, and it means every one of them.
-A single-site bench does not need it, and a bench/site address refuses it because that address already names exactly one site.
+A single-site bench does not need it, and a bench/site address refuses it because that address already names exactly one site.  [default: false]
 * `-y, --yes`: Delete without the removal confirmation, including the typed-name confirmation a multi-site bench asks for.
-The database question is asked anyway, and --all-sites is still required.
+The database question is asked anyway, and --all-sites is still required.  [default: false]
 * `--delete-db-from-fm-mariadb/--no-delete-db-from-fm-mariadb`: Drop the schema and user from fm's own mariadb container, or keep them.
 Applies to every site being deleted that is on that container, and never touches a database on an external server. fm asks when neither is passed.
 * `--delete-backups`: Also delete the removed site's recorded database dumps.
-Off by default: a dump is the last copy of something, and once its history row is gone fm can no longer offer to prune it, so the paths are printed instead.
+Off by default: a dump is the last copy of something, and once its history row is gone fm can no longer offer to prune it, so the paths are printed instead.  [default: false]
-* `--dry-run`: Print the deletion plan and exit without deleting anything; never prompts.
+* `--dry-run`: Print the deletion plan and exit without deleting anything; never prompts.  [default: false]

 ## Examples